(Click to learn about volunteer opportunities.)

 1941 South 42nd St, Suite 122, Omaha, NE 68105 ~ www.olliewebbinc.org

-The Arc of Omaha’s mission is to improve & enrich the lives of people with developmental disabilities & to provide information, education, & support to their families.
-Volunteer opportunities include: assisting with child care (for children with & without disabilities), serving dinner to our adult participants, coaching a basketball team, doing arts & crafts with children, teaching educational classes & socializing.
+The Arc of Omaha’s mission is to improve & enrich the lives of people with developmental disabilities and to provide information, education, and support to their families.
+Volunteer opportunities include: assisting with child care (for children with and without disabilities), serving dinner to our adult participants, coaching a basketball team, doing arts and crafts with children, teaching educational classes and socializing.
 Contact Lisa to receive a monthly notice regarding upcoming volunteer opportunities.
 Best Buddies Colleges, a program for college students, pairs people with intellectual disabilities in one-on-one friendships with college students (aka College Buddies).
-College Buddies & their Buddies must meet 2 times/month – one activity is individual; the other is a large group event.
+College Buddies & their Buddies must meet 2 times per month – one activity is individual; the other is a large group event.
 The pair also makes weekly telephone or email contact.
-Contact Sarah Manzione for more information.
+Contact Theresa Maloney for more information.

 Spanish speaking recommended, but not necessary.